voidsky/Disasm64/README.md

 # Disasm64
 8086 disassembly application.
 Project done during computer architecture course.

+    I feel that there might be more clever way to implement this, but this is how I did it.
+    Also, this code could be much more optimized and I see many places for refactoring, but that is for the future.

 Project is done using nasm(yasm) 64 bit assembly and some c functions to handle input/output.